breki/demeton/pomodoro-Demeton.md

-﻿- rename stuff in `stepBuilder` and related, to make things more consistent
-- implement step builders for standard steps
+﻿- implement step builders for standard steps

+## Sun 03.11.
+- Implemented handling of errors when shading step building in `buildShadingPipeline` function.

 ## Sat 02.11.
 - Implemented a generic way of building and parsing step parameters, so we can return errors in an unified way.